Manafort Case Drags As Judge Puzzles Over Legal Positions

 Lawyers for Justice Department special counsel Robert Mueller have turned over thousands of pages of material to Manafort and his former business partner Richard Gates, a process that prosecutors said is continuing.

-But at least part of the holdup in the case is due to Manafort's own making, Judge Amy Berman Jackson said.
+But at least part of the holdup in the case is Manafort's own making, Judge Amy Berman Jackson said.

-"I'm not exactly sure when the trial date might be," Berman Jackson said at an hour-long status conference on Tuesday morning in Washington, D.C.
+"I'm not exactly sure when the trial date might be," Berman Jackson said at an hourlong status conference on Tuesday morning in Washington, D.C.

 The prospect of several more months' worth of legal process might mean that Manafort's case might not go before a jury until the 2018 midterm elections are heating up.
 That could be unwelcome news for Republican allies of President Trump defending their majorities in the House and Senate.